How selling gold from Much Wenlock by post works

 Getting paid

-What we buy, and who tends to sell it from Much Wenlock
+What we buy, and when selling from Much Wenlock makes sense

-From Much Wenlock, the items we see most often come from these situations.
-None needs sorting or identifying first, the assay confirms everything on arrival.
+From Much Wenlock, these are the situations GoldPaid is set up to handle.
+None needs sorting or identifying first; the assay confirms everything on arrival.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.